 Occupational safety and environmental aspects when using corrosion protection products

 When handling cleaners, solvents, and coatings, generally accepted safety rules apply.
 Use materials sparingly, for their intended purpose, and in accordance with manufacturer information.
 Treat and dispose of wastewater and grinding dust properly.
+Ensure adequate ventilation, prevent ignition sources for solventborne products, and use appropriate personal protective equipment.
+Observe safety data sheets and local disposal requirements.
 The statements here are general in nature and do not replace specific case-by-case assessment or binding requirements.